 In the past, there was some ambiguity over which employees were eligible for VDU (Visual Display Unit) screening eye test as described in the EU Directive 90/270.

 This Directive lays down minimum safety and health requirements for working with display screen equipment.
 The exact number of hours required to qualify was not detailed but simply “where an employee uses a VDU for a significant portion of their working day”.
+This duty of care also includes employees working from home.
+We offer remote 1:1 vision screening that meets your obligation under this directive.

 In today’s world, that is almost the full working day, for every employee irrespective of their industry.
 The onus falls on the employer to offer this service every 2 years.